vk-cs/docs-public/docs/en/ml/mlplatform/mlflow/quick-start/connect/connect.md

-To connect to an MLflow instance, you need to select its DNS name in your Personal Account and open it in a new browser tab.
+To connect to an MLflow instance, you need to select its DNS name in your management console and open it in a new browser tab.
 After that, UI MLflow will be available.

 Next, you need to enter the username and password from MLflow.